Entreprecariat/Entreprecariat/topic-modelling.md

 - Standing, G., "The Precariat: The New Dangerous Class", Bloomsbury USA Academic, 2014
 - Scholz, T., "Uberworked and Underpaid: How Workers Are Disrupting the Digital Economy"

-**\[MODELLING]** The real strenght of topic models here relies on "tracking down this otherness hidden in language (and, perhaps, in what language talks about)" (see for more [_Reading Machines_](bibliography.md)).
+**\[MODELLING]** The real strenght of topic models here relies on "tracking down this otherness hidden in language (and, perhaps, in what language talks about)" ([_Reading Machines_](bibliography.md)).
 Through a careful job of fine tuning, **5 topics** have been retrieved from the analysis.
-Though has been decided to mantain certin words in more than one topic, to avoid a large number of repetitions the preprocessing has been enriched making some tries through lemmatizing and stemming.
+Though has been decided to mantain certin words in more than one topic, to avoid a large number of repetitions the preprocessing has been enriched making some tests in lemmatizing and stemming of the documents.

-**\[EDITING AND CURATION]** As a matter of fact, the process aimed to reach the most valuable index of held-out likelihood in order to prevent over/underf fitting.
-Meaning that we got our hands into practically **tuning the aspects of our interest trhough the whole pipeline**.
-For example, here we don't mean to rely on chapters division based modelling, and we chose to add some nouns into the stop words collections, since it was resulting irrelevant for the initial purpose of the process (see for more [here](https://link.springer.com/article/10.1007/s10994-013-5413-0)).

 Technical Specifications:
 No. of topics: 5